This post is also available in: Spanish

-Raúl Zibechi is an international analyst for Brecha of Montevideo, Uruguay, lecturer and researcher on social movements at the Multiversidad Franciscana de América Latina, and adviser to several social groups.
-He is a columnist and also writes the monthly “Zibechi Report” for the Americas Program.
+Raúl Zibechi, Uruguay, is an international analyst for Brecha of Montevideo, Uruguay, lecturer and researcher on social movements at the Multiversidad Franciscana de América Latina, and adviser to several social groups.
+He focuses on the South America region and issues of autonomy and grassroots movements.
+He writes the monthly “Zibechi Report” for the Americas Program.

-Kent Paterson is a freelance journalist who covers the southwest of the United States, Mexico, and Latin America, and he is an analyst for the Americas Program.
+Kent Paterson, US-Mexico, is a freelance journalist who covers the southwest of the United States, the border region and Mexico and director of Frontera Norte-Sur.
+He is an analyst for the Americas Program.

 Esther Buddenhagen is a retired psychiatric social worker and a retired back-of-the-book indexer who currently lives with her husband in Xico, Veracruz, Mexico.
 She has diplomas in Spanish language and Mexican Studies from UNAM’s School for Foreigners, San Antonio, Texas branch.

 Nayeli Montero Rodriguez: Nayeli currently lives in Mexico City where she works in government.
-After finishing her B.A. in International Relations from the Benemérita Universidad Autónoma de Puebla in Mexico, she received a Master’s in International Studies in Security from Birmingham University in the U.K. She was Program Assistant at the Americas Program in 2010 and continues to collaborate on research, writing and relations.
+She holds a B.A. in International Relations from the Benemérita Universidad Autónoma de Puebla in Mexico, and a Master’s in International Studies in Security from Birmingham University in the U.K. She was Program Assistant at the Americas Program in 2010 and continues to collaborate on research and writing and relations.
 She has worked and lived in Ireland and the United Kingdom and speaks English, French and Spanish.